Prepare for your tax-time meeting and get a head start on planning your strategy for the next year with these tax

-If your business has you on the road, you’ll be able to take a deduction for travel expenses that take you away from home.
+If your business has you on the road, you’ll be able to take an income tax deduction for travel expenses that take you away from home.
 Your accountant can give you more advice on what’s allowed, but some things that are deductible are your transportation, lodging, and meals, which will all help create a healthier tax return.
 Keeping an organized list of itemized deductions or using accounting software to track expenses can really save time at tax time.

 Do you drive your car for your business often?
 You’ll likely be able to take a deduction for the business use of your car.
-The IRS allows you to choose the method that makes the most sense (standard mileage rate or actual expenses).
+The Internal Revenue Service (IRS) allows you to choose the method that makes the most sense (standard mileage rate or actual expenses).
 Work with your accountant to pick the best approach to reduce your taxable income, and how to properly track these itemized deductions.

 3. Do I Qualify for the Qualified Business Income Deduction?

 The Tax Cuts and Jobs Act (TCJA) brought about many new changes for business owners.
 One big change was the qualified business income deduction.
 The qualified business income (QBI) deduction allows some sole proprietors, S corporations, partnerships, and trusts and estates to deduct up to 20% of their qualified business income.

-There are deduction limitations based on your income, but your accountant can provide more information on whether you qualify for the deduction based on your tax situation and how much it will be.
+There are deduction limitations based on your income, but tax professionals can provide more information on whether you qualify for the deduction based on your tax situation and how much it will be.

 4. What Are Some of the Other Changes from the TCJA I Should Know About?

 The QBI wasn’t the only change that came from the TCJA.
 You’ll want to ask your accountant about other changes that affect your business.
 A few changes that may impact you include:

-You can continue to deduct 50% of eligible meal expenses, but business are no longer able to take a deduction for entertainment expenses.
+You can continue to deduct 50% of eligible meal expenses, but businesses are no longer able to take a deduction for entertainment expenses.